ylabate/holbertonschool-shell/io_redirections_and_filters/README.md

 print a smiley "(Ôo)'

 ### 2-hellofile
-print the content of /etc/passwd
+display the content of /etc/passwd

 ### 3-twofiles
-print the content of /etc/passwd and /etc/hosts
+display the content of /etc/passwd and /etc/hosts

 ### 4-lastlines
+display the last 11 line of /etc/passwd

+### 5-firstlines
-print the last 10 line of /etc/passwd
+display the first 10 line of /etc/passwd